helyne/drought_detection/README.md

 # Webapp

-On the homepage you can upload an image from your device or directly drag and drop an image:
+## On the homepage you can upload an image from your device or directly drag and drop an image:

 ![Drag and drop](images/Drag_and_drop.png "Employee Data title")

-you're then shown the image you've uploaded.
+## you're then shown the image you've uploaded:

 ![Selected image](images/Selected_image.png "Employee Data title")

-below this, you are then shown the prediction by the model:
+## below this, you are then shown the prediction by the model:

 ![Drought prediction](images/Drought_prediction.png "Employee Data title")

-and then below this, you then get a visual breakdown of drought risk:
+## and then below this, you then get a visual breakdown of drought risk:

 ![Drought assessment](images/Drought_assessment.png "Employee Data title")

 # Setup